 11. Visit An Bang Beach

 Lastly, if you are looking for a beach break, make your way to An Bang beach or a less popular beach like Coconut Beach.
-Since we took our beach vacation in Da Nang we only rode our bikes by to take a look!
+Since I took my beach vacation in Da Nang I only rode my bike by to take a look!
 There are plenty of vendors along the beach and chairs that you can rent for the day!

 Where to Eat and Drink in Hoi An